 According to Square-Enix there are no planned re-makes of Final Fantasy VII, but from the number of spin-offs (Before Crisis: Final Fantasy VII, Final Fantasy VII: Advent Children, Dirge of Cerberus: Final Fantasy VII, Crisis Core: Final Fantasy VII and a host of others), the number of references to FF7 in other games (nearly all of the games in the Final Fantasy Series contain some reference to Final Fantasy VII) and the sheer amount of players to complete this game multiple times (including trying to beat the game under various self imposed restrictions, such as using no Materia) to this day ensure that the legacy of Final Fantasy VII will live on for many, many years to come.

 Final Fantasy VII is undeniably one of the best games ever made.
-It is one of my favourite games and the one I enjoyed most in the series, but to be fair, I haven’t played Final Fantasy VI (which many fans of the Final Fantasy series claim to be the best title in the franchise).
+It is one of my favorite games and the one I enjoyed most in the series, but to be fair, I haven’t played Final Fantasy VI (which many fans of the Final Fantasy series claim to be the best title in the franchise).
 Putting aside the back-and-forth over which of the two games is the best, there is no doubt regarding the impact that Final Fantasy VII has had on the RPG genre and the gaming community as a whole.

 The reason why Final Fantasy VII is considered such a great game has to do primarily with the story (as well as the music).
 The main plot doesn’t stray too far away from your typical sci-fi adventure; a young, relatable main character joins a team of misfits on an adventure to save the world.
 But the Final Fantasy series has an interesting way of tying in elements of fantasy fiction with futuristic components to create a very unique world and setting (which is officially referred to as Gaia in follow up games in the FFVII franchise, though it is only referred to as “planet” within this title itself).